Categories: Projects and equipment; Commerce and business

 drown the market with used equipment.

-Maybe not, but this is not about or for potential customers at this time.
+Maybe not, but this is not about or for anyone else.

 While I have lots of equipment and tools, specific blacksmithing